Surgeon

 Employers

 The NHS is the largest employer of surgeons in the UK.
-There are also opportunities to work in the private sector as well as setting up a private practice.
+There are also opportunities to work in the private sector and in the armed forces.Â

 Look for job vacancies at: